 Royers Texas Trash Pie

 I didn’t know this Texas Trash Pie recipe is so popular.
 We ordered it recently from a restaurant on our Sedona vacation.
 It’s a treasure and I understand why it’s so popular.
-Turns out, it was developed and served at Royers Round Top Cafe in Round Top, Texas.
+Turns out, the original Texas trash pie recipe was developed and served at Royers Round Top Cafe in Round Top, Texas.

 This dessert is like a candy bar in a pie crust, which in my opinion is h-e-a-v-e-n!
 It’s delicious and easy and will make the perfect dessert to take tailgating or to potlucks.